enric0r/Space-Invaders-python-arcade/README.md

 # Space-Invaders-python-arcade
-Very rough space invaders-like clone, written in python with arcade module
+Very rough(and BUGGY) space invaders-like clone, written in python with arcade module

 Alert: is not meant to play with it.
 It's just a template to help understand the arcade module